 For a child being brought into this work, they would be sitting at a Kingdom Hall by 9:00 a.m., and not be done with this work until noon; that’s three hours of walking up and down streets or sitting in the Kingdom Hall or a car, waiting for others.
 Many children did participate in this work during the week, as children of Jehovah’s Witnesses are often homeschooled and accompany their parents when they go out preaching.
 Children in public schools often participated in this work every Saturday.

 I might pose the question, how is this preaching not considered “employment” or outright labor?
-It’s not a church service or ritual, it’s not done inside the church, and it’s sole purpose is to recruit new members of the religion.
+It’s not a church service or ritual, it’s not done inside a comfortable, air conditioned church, and it’s sole purpose is to recruit new members of the religion.
 Those who preach leave literature published by Jehovah’s Witnesses and aim to start “bible studies” so that they can make new converts, or members of the church.
 Again, how is this not “labor” or actual work, versus simple church participation?
 If a school took children out into the neighborhood for hours at a time, knocking on doors to find new students, I imagine parents would object to their children being sent out to do this free work for them.
 Yet, when it’s a religion it’s okay?

 According to child labor laws, in the U.S. a child under 14 cannot be employed and, if they are over 14, they cannot work for more than 3 hours during a school day; the exceptions are employment by parents, newspaper routes, child actors, and agricultural work.
 No matter other restrictions, children cannot be employed in hazardous conditions.
+Very ironically, door-to-door solicitation can be considered hazardous and is prohibited by children under certain ages in many states in the U.S., for a full rundown of those current laws, visit the Department of Labor’s website at this page.

 While the picture above is not from a Kingdom Hall build site, I do remember children working on those types of sites for many years before rules were finally put into place regarding a minimum age for such work (15 in the area in which I live).
 Note that those children I remember, and the teens who currently volunteer at such sites, are building a new Kingdom Hall for which their own families may have helped pay for, and which will be owned by the leaders of his religion.
 (See this post for more on the property flipping and other financial schemes of Jehovah’s Witnesses.)
+While they may not have worked shirtless and barefoot, I’m sure most people would realize that construction work is hard work that even fully grown adults find difficult and physically taxing.

 Child Labor = Religion of Love?

-I’m sure some might make a legal argument about whether or not the work of Jehovah’s Witnesses and the participation of their children can be considered actual child labor, but I’m not trying to make a legal argument here; this is my blog, not a court of law.
+I’m sure some might make a legal argument about whether or not the work of Jehovah’s Witnesses, and the participation of their children, can be considered actual child labor, but I’m not trying to make a legal argument here; this is my blog, not a court of law.
 My point is simply that the children of this religion do an inordinate amount of work to make new recruits, maintain property they don’t own, and work to build new property they won’t ever own in the future.
 Their comfort and enjoyment, health, physical well-being, and even their safety aren’t always of importance to this religion when it comes to putting them to work to support it and help it grow.

 Note, I’m all for having children work and do chores around the house, and no doubt participating in a religion makes them feel like they’re more of a part of it, like participating in school.
 Chances are children enjoy certain forms of participation, to a certain extent.
 They may relish giving comments at a Sunday meeting and it’s sometimes cute to see a child dusting chairs at a Kingdom Hall.